Characters / FoxTrot

 Peter: It was a slow day!
 I was working the Snack Bar!

-Butt Monkey: The rest of the family often get these moments, but - with the exception of Jason - Peter seems to have the most Butt Monkey moments.
+- Butt Monkey: The rest of the family often gets these moments, but - with the exception of Roger - Peter seems to have the most Butt Monkey moments.

 Peter: So where do I come in?

 Jason: I've seen how you drive on the freeway.